wlwl2/case-utils/README.md

   - What happens to the other letters after the first letter?

   - The difference between 'dashes' and 'hyphens'.

+  - Do you know what case you are converting from and to?

 2. Indicates **what you are converting from** and **what you are converting to** in the same function name.